 Anyone can set up a postal business.
 Anyone providing or intending to provide a postal service must first tell ComReg, after which they will be an authorised postal service provider, subject to certain requirements.
 All postal service providers have to do is to implement and publish a code of practice covering customer complaints and redress.
 Our purpose for postal services is limited to ensuring this.
 We also have a related consumer dispute resolution role for both senders and receivers of post.
 We have no other role for any postal services provided by any postal service provider, including An Post.
-All postal service after first notifying ComReg.
+All postal service providers, including An Post, are free to launch any postal service after first notifying ComReg.